Sunday, August 2, 2020

 Latent Tuberculosis.

 Soon after a person is infected with MTB, usually in the apical areas of the lungs, inflammatory reactions begin and in many cases, the progression of TB does not happen.
-Often the patients are not aware of the infection.
+Often, the patients are not aware of the infection.
 Only by contact tracing, infected people are identified.
 In developing countries, contact tracing is not done and these people are lost.
-When those people move to other countries the public health policy mandates TB skin tests and then they are identified.
+When those people move to other countries, the public health policy mandates TB skin tests and then they are identified.
 The IGRA test is currently used.
-It should be remembered that the skin test or IGRA test cannot differentiate active TB from inactive TB, it simply means a previous infection with MTB.
+It should be remembered that the skin test or IGRA test cannot differentiate active TB from inactive TB; it simply means a previous infection with MTB.

 The skin test and IGRA tests are not foolproof tests.
 In HIV/AIDS infections, the use of immunosuppressant drugs, Organ transplant patients, Diabetics, Malnutrition and concurrent Malignancy and Chemotherapy may result in false negative tests.
 In such situations, Nucleic Acid Amplification Test (NAAT) is indicated.
 However, NAAT is not sufficiently specific (about 85%), but 100 % sensitive.
 Modification of NAAT is in progress presently.

 Cervical Lymphadenitis in children and young adults is a usual presentation.
-IGRA test is positive in these cases.
-Skinny Needle Aspiration Biopsy tissues subjected to IGRA test produce a much higher degree of accuracy and sensitivity.
+The IGRA test is positive in these cases.
+Skinny Needle Aspiration Biopsy tissues subjected to the IGRA test produce a much higher degree of accuracy and sensitivity.
 If the IGRA test is negative, then NAAT should be performed.

 These methods are equally applicable to all non-pulmonary TB infections.

-Non- MTB Mycobacteria infections (NTM).
+Non-MTB Mycobacteria infections (NTM).

 BCG vaccination.

 1. In countries where non-MTBs are common, skin tests yield 10 mm or more induration.
-2. Newborn vaccinated with BCG retain positive skin test for 5 years, older children and adults retain the reactivity for 10 years.
+2. Newborns vaccinated with BCG retain positive skin test for 5 years, older children and adults retain the reactivity for 10 years.

 To increase specificity, positive and negative controls are used.
 As mentioned before, the sensitivity of the test is poor in immunocompromised patients.